siravan/symjit/docs/OPTIMIZATION.md

 ## Callable

 `scipy.LowLevelCallable` is a method to speed up certain Scipy functions by passing a compiled function.
 Currently, the functions using this feature are mainly doing numerical integration (e.g., `quad`, `dblquad`, `tplquad` in `scipy.integrate`) and image filtering (e.g., `generic_filter` in `scipy.ndimage`).
-The standard way to create a `scipy.LowLevelCallable` is by wrting the function in C and compile it into a shared library. *Symjit* provides an easier option.
+The standard way to create a `scipy.LowLevelCallable` is by wrting the function in C and compile it into a shared library. *SymJit* provides an easier option.
 As of version 2.5, the object returned by `compile_func` (say, `f` of type `symjit.Func`) has two helper functions that return `LowLevelCallable` objects:

 * `Func.callable_quad`: returns a `LowLevelCallable` with a type signature `double (int, double *, void *)`, suitable to be passed to various integration functions (e.g., see `examples/integrate.py`).
 * `Func.callable_filter`: returns a `LowLevelCallable` with a type signature `int (double *, npy_intp, double *, void *)`, suitable to be passed to image filtering functions (e.g., see `examples/filter.py`).